-PREMIUMS AND COMMISSIONS--WE DO NOT CONTROL THE PREMIUMS ON WHICH OUR COMMISSIONS ARE BASED, AND VOLATILITY OR DECLINES IN PREMIUMS MAY SERIOUSLY UNDERMINE OUR PROFITABILITY.
+PREMIUMS AND COMMISSIONS--WE DO NOT CONTROL THE PREMIUMS ON WHICH OUR COMMISSIONS ARE BASED, AND VOLATILITY OR DECLINES IN PREMIUMS MAY SERIOUSLY

 We derive most of our revenues from commissions and fees for brokering and consulting services.
 We do not determine insurance premiums on which commissions are generally based.
-Historically, although commercial property and casualty pricing has been improving in recent months, premiums have been cyclical in nature and have varied widely based on market conditions.
-Since the late 1980s, insurance premium rates have generally been declining as a result of a number of factors, including:
+Historically, although commercial property and casualty pricing has been improving over the last year, premiums have been cyclical in nature and have varied widely based on market conditions.
+From the late 1980s through late 2000, insurance premium rates have generally been declining as a result of a number of factors, including: